carte018/Proconsul/proconsuladmin/README.md

 The initial UI is exceedgingly simplistic and (imo) profoundly unsightly, but it is functional.
 Time and support from some UI/UX specialists later in 2017 will hopefully yield a more pleasant presentation layer, but for the moment, the UI at least provides a better means for reviewing and managing Proconsul than manual manipulation of the database.

 For the time being, the proconsuladmin tool uses explicit delegation to individual users for authorization -- authorized administrators are designated by adding their eppns (or whatever value will appear in the "remote user" value after the user authenticates) to a comma-separated list in the embedded properties file.

+*NOTE* that this initial version does *not* perform adequate input cleansing, so its use should be tightly restricted -- hopefully we'll be able to release an update shortly with proper XSS, CSRF, and input validation, but offering a limited tool sooner seems the better course than offering a more complete tool later.